Dividend Yield Combinations

 METHODOLOGY

 In this research report we focus on six factors namely Dividend Yield, Value, Momentum, Quality, Growth and Dividend Growth.
 The factors are created by constructing long-short beta-neutral portfolios of the top and bottom 10% of stocks of the US stock market.
 The factor combinations are based on the intersectional model, which selects the stocks in the intersection of the factors.
 Only stocks with a market capitalisation of larger than $1 billion are included.
-Portfolios are rebalanced monthly and each transaction occurs costs of 10 basis points (try Finominal’s Alpha Analyzer for a factor exposure analysis).
+Portfolios are rebalanced monthly and each transaction occurs costs of 10 basis points.

 DIVIDEND YIELD VERSUS DIVIDEND YIELD & VALUE